kiran94/dgraphpandas/README.md

 A Configuration file influences how we transform a DataFrame.
 It consists of:

 - Global configuration options
-  - Options which will be applied to files
+  - Options which will be applied to all files
-  - These can either be defined in the configuration or as `kwargs` in the transform method.
+  - These can either be defined in the configuration or as `kwargs` in the transform method or both where the `kwargs` takes priority.
   - A collection of `files`

 - File configuration options